Billy Graham 'would want to be remembered as a preacher,' son says

-Billy Graham, famous for evangelizing crusades around the world and counseling U.S. presidents, always remembered his humble roots, his son Franklin Graham said Thursday.
+Billy Graham, famous for evangelizing crusades around the world and counseling U.S. presidents, always remembered his humble roots, his eldest son, Franklin Graham, said Thursday.

 "When my mother passed away, we knew what she wanted on her tombstone, so I asked my father — so there wouldn't be any argument among us children — I asked him, 'Daddy, what do you want to be on your tombstone?'
 And he thought about that and he said, 'Preacher,'" Graham said.

-“I kinda chuckled because my father said years ago, 'When you hear that Billy Graham is dead don't you believe it for a second'," Graham said.
-"He said: 'I'll be more alive than ever before.'"
+“I kind of chuckled because my father said years ago, 'When you hear that Billy Graham is dead don't you believe it for a second,' " Graham said.
+"He said: 'I'll be more alive than ever before.' "

 "We rejoice because his suffering is over and he is in God’s presence."

-He also said he and his family never saw his father as a different person, even though he was revered around the world and preached to an estimated 215 million people in 185 countries during his life, with his message reaching millions more as he maintained a near-constant presence on radio, television and the internet.
+He also said he and his family never saw his father as a celebrity, even though he was revered around the world and preached to an estimated 215 million people in 185 countries during his lifetime, with his message reaching millions more as he maintained a near-constant presence on radio, television and the internet.

 "The Billy Graham that the world saw on TV or saw on the big screen was the same Billy Graham we saw at home.
 He wasn't two people," he said.